+Over-the-top (OTT)

-Over-The-Top (OTT) - 'Over the top' media which encompasses all Linear TV or Video on Demand (VOD) (e.g. AVOD or Broadcaster VOD) streaming content providers (such as Netflix, Hulu, etc.) These content providers distribute directly to viewers over the internet.
-OTT includes all devices and environments including Mobile, Desktop; App, Web and is not exclusive to CTV.
+Over-the-top media service encompasses all linear TV or video-on-demand (VOD), including advertising-supported video-on-demand (AVOD), broadcaster video-on-demand (BVOD), and streaming content providers (such as Netflix, Amazon Prime, etc.).
+These content providers distribute directly to viewers via the internet - bypassing the cable, broadcast, or satellite platforms.
+OTT includes all devices (mobile, desktop, consoles) and environments (apps, web) and is not exclusive to Connected TV (CTV).

-Connected TV (CTV) - Is a subset of OTT.
-CTV is a TV that is connected to the internet via an internal device (i.e. Smart TV) or an external device (for example, Apple TV, Roku or gaming consoles).
-Video content is delivered to a TV screen, through the internet.
+Connected TV (CTV)

+CTV is a subset of OTT.
+A large TV screen that is connected to the internet, either directly (like a Smart TV) or through a gaming console or streaming device (e.g. Apple TV, Roku, etc.).
+Video content is delivered to a TV screen, via the internet.
+A media buy of CTV inventory can generally be assumed to be running in a large-screen format.

+Advanced TV

-Advanced TV is an umbrella term referring to any TV content being delivered beyond traditional linear television.
-Advanced TV describes new digital-like capabilities and impression-based delivery applied to premium video content.
+An umbrella term referring to any TV content that has evolved beyond traditional, linear TV delivery methods.
+Advanced TV describes new digital advertising capabilities and impression-based delivery applied to premium video content.
+Advanced TV generally encompasses OTT/CTV, VOD and addressable / data-driven linear TV.